Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Stockdales of Yorkshire

 You can enjoy Sunday lunch in the lap of luxury at Stockdales.
 It’s a beautifully decorated restaurant in a Grade-II listed building where they use the finest local produce to make a reet-good roast dinner.
-Carnivores can devour confit pork belly with apple sauce and roast lamb leg with rosemary and garlic, while veggies scoff caramelised cauliflower & bulgur wheat.
+Carnivores can devour confit pork belly with apple sauce or chicken breast with apricot stuffing, while veggies scoff caramelised cauliflower & bulgur wheat.
 Their pièce de resistance, however, is the roast wagyu beef topside, cooked just the way you like it.
 Their roasts come with seasonal veg, Yorkshire puddings, roasties and lashings of gravy.
 You can get two courses for £19 or three for £24.
 Look out for their seasonal roast, which changes every week.

 Stockdales of Yorkshire, 8 South Parade, Leeds, West Yorkshire, LS1 5QX.